dabadias/dabadias/README.md

 Self-motivated, with a logic-oriented thinking inside a curious mind.
 Enthusiastic about challenge-based approaches to learning and a genuine interest in technology.

 <br/>
+-->

+## Temporary Statement

+This page is outdated ⚠️

 ## Main programming languages and frameworks